 People lie on surveys.
 Yes, of course, they do.
 Sometimes these are small lies, sometimes big ones and sometimes people don’t even know they’re lying.
 People have been known to lie even on customer surveys.
 Why do we do it?
 Human nature.

 An employee engagement survey at work has much higher stakes than a simple customer survey.
 As an employee, you’re being asked to critically analyze and give feedback for your workplace, your manager, and even senior leaders.
-It can definitely feel risky to tell the whole truth.
-And when the HR makes such a fuss to make everyone complete the survey, employees are bound to be a bit cautious, if not outright suspicious.
+It can feel risky to tell the whole truth.
+And when the HR makes such a fuss making everyone complete the survey, employees are bound to be a bit cautious, if not outright suspicious.

 When employee surveys are an infrequent occurrence or the results have not been implemented in the past, employees are likely to give non-committal answers just maintain the status quo.
 Why rock the boat for something inconsequential?

 But there are conditions, which if adhered to, can help draw real and honest feedback from employees.
 The first being to ensure complete anonymity.
 When employees are assured they will not be singled out, they are more likely to be candid.
 Second, the survey should be designed and run professionally.
 The length and language of the survey must be calibrated carefully.
 Thirdly, have a seamless communication strategy – why is the survey being conducted, what will be done with the results, etc. Prepare managers for any potential personal criticism and suggestions that may come up in the survey.
 Assure them that survey scores will not be connected to performance ratings or compensation.